JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_01.md

 <img src="/image/article/Luz_y_Vida/LyV_2023_01/Editorial-ene23-4.jpg" alt="Editorial ene 23-4">
 </figure>

-José enters the house, tired from a day's work in Sepphoris.
+Joseph enters the house, tired from a day's work in Sepphoris.
 His greeting, as always, is laconic.
 He is not a man of many words.
 María responds as usual: a word of welcome, a question about her day, and when he has approached the stone table, then a gesture that, in that atmosphere of laughter and childish chatter, establishes a current of complicity between them. : a hand that rests on the shoulder, an affectionate pat on the head, a rag with cold water to cool off and clean the dust from the road accumulated on that still young face, but which is beginning to show the first furrows.

 The truth is that, even if they wanted to talk more, they would have a difficult time with Jesus in the middle.
 This boy speaks volumes.
 Ask and answer frequently.
 He tells everything that has happened to him: that today he was with the shepherds looking for the sheep that was lost yesterday and that fell into a well with a broken leg; that this year's harvest is going to be very good because Zacarías' grandson told him so...
-“This kid talks to everyone, when do you help your mother?”, José murmurs, wanting to seem angry but, deep down , smiling at his joy and self-confidence.
+“This kid talks to everyone, when do you help your mother?”, Joseph murmurs, wanting to seem angry but, deep down , smiling at his joy and self-confidence.

-José blesses the table and dinner begins, everyone enjoying the bread and lentils.
+Joseph blesses the table and dinner begins, everyone enjoying the bread and lentils.
 A small family that, like so many others, enjoys the joys and laughter of the boys and girls who eat from the same pot.
 Jesu s' chatter stops, he rests his head on the table and falls asleep.
-María is leading her siblings to the nearby mat and José stares at that fascinating son.
+María is leading her siblings to the nearby mat and Joseph stares at that fascinating son.
 He intuits it different, special.
 He recalls so many moments in which he has been surprised and admired by his way of seeing God.
 Like that time when they talk about what happened to the neighbor Tamar, sick with leprosy, and they threw her out of town with stones.
 After a few moments walking together up the hill Jesus asks:

 “Is she a leper because God is angry with her?”

 Joseph does not know what to answer, but Jesus, as always, answers his own questions:

-“No, God can't be that cruel.
+“No, God can't be that cruel.”

-José looks at him surprised and then says to the child:
+Joseph looks at him surprised and then says to the child:

-Yes, God is good.
+“Yes, God is good.”

 Jesus smiles, confirming their intuitions, and they continue walking in silence.
 After eating together, he returns to the fray with another question:

 “Dad, how good is God?”

--What do you mean?
+“-What do you mean?”

 “Is he good like the rabbi?” the boy asks.

-“He's better than the synagogue rabbi,” José answers without hesitation, recalling certain events that he prefers not to air.
+“He's better than the synagogue rabbi,” Joseph answers without hesitation, recalling certain events that he prefers not to air.

 “Is he as good as a shepherd when he takes care of the cattle?”